 - Exfoliating Masks // Use either an exfoliating mask or a clay mask 3-4 times a week.
 Masks will deep clean in a way that the gentle daily exfoliating products can't.
 Make sure not to use masks that dry the skin out or irritate the skin in any way.

-- Use topical products that contain balancing ingredients // Using a toner, serum and/or facial oil that contains ingredients shown to help balance sebum production can be helpful.
+- Use topical products that contain balancing ingredients // Using a facial mist and/or facial oil that contains ingredients shown to help balance sebum production can be helpful.
 Look for products that contain sea buckthorn fruit oil or green tea.
-We recommend this toner with green tea, this facial oil with sea buckthorn, and this facial oil with green tea.
+We recommend this mist with green tea, this facial oil with sea buckthorn, and this facial oil with green tea.

 Important: This article is meant as an informative guide, and is not intended to help cure any disease.